matthewturk/2021-03-26-eht-yt-workshop/contents.md

  * Matthew Turk
  * Cameron Hummels

-Two additional folks who have bene extremely active lately I'd like to recognize are Clément Robert and Corentin Cadiou.
+Two additional folks who have been extremely active lately I'd like to recognize are Clément Robert and Corentin Cadiou.

 ---